Gaurang105/Crop-Prediction-/README.md

 # Crop Prediction Using ML

 This is Crop Recommendation website which runs on a ML model and simple user friendly interface.
-We have used logistic regression for our ML model
+We have used logistic regression for our ML model.

 ## Screenshots